Short Sunderland in New Zealand service: Flying Boat Transport Flight

+Civilian usage

 The postwar reorganisation of the RNZAF was conducted with a degree of uncertainty as to New Zealand's future defence policy.
 However, it was soon decided to hand over the Sunderlands to a civilian operator and in October 1946, NZ4103, now converted to an airliner, began flying to Chatham Island.
-Following a directive from the New Zealand government in May 1947, two more Sunderlands, NZ4102 and NZ4104 were subsequently converted to passenger operation and were handed over to the New Zealand National Airways Corporation.
-The last Sunderland, NZ4101, was disposed of later in the year.
+Following a directive from the New Zealand government in May 1947, two more Sunderlands, NZ4102 and NZ4104 were converted to passenger operation and were handed over to the New Zealand National Airways Corporation (NAC).
+The last Sunderland, NZ4101, was transferred to NAC later in the year.
+It was subsequently scavenged for spares.

-Disposal

 The NAC Sunderlands continued to fly to Suva and back from Auckland until March 1949, at which time TEAL took responsibility for the route with its own aircraft.
 The surviving NAC Sunderlands were returned to the RNZAF and parked up at Hobsonville for disposal in May 1951 although the tenders were not taken up.
 NZ4104 briefly returned to service with the RNZAF the following year, being used for training aircrew in taxiing and beaching until 1953.
-It was disposed of in 1955.
+It was reduced to scrap in 1955.